Get notified of page updates

 Clinical trial results lead to

-The ’s decision was based on early clinical trial results published in early May 2026.
-In this study, 168 people with pancreatic cancer whose tumors had RAS mutations but failed to respond to treatment were treated with daraxonrasib.
+The ’s decision was based on two clinical trial results published in May 2026.

-Among people with any RAS mutation who were previously treated for pancreatic cancer, results from the study suggest that daraxonrasib may help shrink cancers and slow cancer growth.
+Results suggest that daraxonrasib may help shrink cancer and slow cancer growth.

 • When daraxonrasib was used as a second-line treatment after chemotherapy, the time until cancer worsened or progressed was about 8 months, and overall survival was almost 16 months.